NancokPS2/mewgenics-gon-map/README.md

 - BiggestFood

 ### Effects
-These all take numbers as their value.
 All effects have a number value that denotes their stacks unless stated otherwise.
 Some effects use up their stacks instantly and as such are never displayed in-game.
+All effects seem to need at least 1 as their number to have any effect.
 - Sleep
-- Shield
+- Shield: Instantly recovers shield equal to the number.
 - AllStatsUp
 - StrengthUp
 - DexterityUp